Azure/Avere/src/tutorials/ArtistAnywhere/README.md

 # Azure Artist Anywhere

-Azure Artist Anywhere is a set of <a href="https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview" target="_blank">Azure Resource Manager (ARM)</a> templates and <a href="https://github.com/PowerShell/PowerShell/releases/latest" target="_blank">PowerShell Core</a> scripts for the automated deployment of a media rendering solution in Azure.
-By structuring the solution as a set of parameterized templates, it provides a lightweight framework that can be modified and extended to meet various deployment requirements.
+Azure Artist Anywhere is a series of <a href="https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview" target="_blank">Azure Resource Manager (ARM)</a> templates and <a href="https://github.com/PowerShell/PowerShell/releases/latest" target="_blank">PowerShell Core</a> scripts for the automated deployment of an end-to-end media rendering solution in Microsoft Azure.
+By structuring the solution as a series of modular and parameterized templates, it provides a lightweight deployment framework that can be modified and extended as needed to meet various environment requirements.

-Azure Artist Anywhere is composed of the following open-source software and Azure services:
+Azure Artist Anywhere is composed of the following open-source software and Microsoft Azure services:

 <table>
     <tr>